devnepal2025/devnepal.org/_posts/2021-07-24-second-monthly-meetup-event-report.md

 ### Final Speaker as Lightning Speaker

-The final talk by our own TECH Setu mentor Mr. Budh Ram Gurung.
+The final talk by our own Developers Association of Nepal mentor Mr. Budh Ram Gurung.
 He shared his idea on the topic of “Roadmap to Ninja Developer For Students”.
 He explained in his talk about “Who is a ninja developer?, Breadth and Depth knowledge, Roadmap for student and his final thoughts”.
 He had also given some proven advice like getting a mentor, peer to peer learning, skill of sharing knowledge and so on.
 He also suggested that one should find their own ways by remembering the phrase “APPO DEEPO BHAVA (Be a light unto yourself)” given by lord Buddha.

 {% include image.html path="blogs/meetups/meetup2/sixth.jpg" %}